-One of my aspirations for the next few years is to delve more deeply into the theories of virtue developed by philosophers and theologians in the classical period of Islam, looking for ways to place these theories in conversation with the broader history of the virtues outside the Muslim world, and with current philosophical thinking about character.
+One of my aspirations for the next few years is to delve into the theories of virtue developed by philosophers and theologians in the classical period of Islam, looking for ways to place these theories in conversation with the broader history of the virtues outside the Muslim world, and with current philosophical thinking about character.
 As part of this ambition, I recently led a project investigating the intellectual history of one of the most distinctive but also contested virtues in the ancient philosophical tradition, magnanimity or greatness of soul.
-The fruit of this effort will appear this fall between the covers of a collective volume called The Measure of Greatness: Philosophers on Magnanimity.
+The fruit of this effort appeared between the covers of a collective volume titled The Measure of Greatness: Philosophers on Magnanimity.
 For my own part, one of my questions was how this unusual virtue was received in the Islamic world.
-I've put my answer to that question, and to a few others besides, in a short book that just came out, Virtues of Greatness in the Arabic Tradition.
+I've put my answer to that question, and to a few others besides, in a short book, Virtues of Greatness in the Arabic Tradition.

 Like my current work, and perhaps even more, my past work has been a wild garden, but it has been streaked by a number of clear pathways.
 One of my enduring interests has been in Islamic theological ethics, where I've been particularly attracted to ethical thinkers developing their ideas on rational foundations.
 Mu'tazilite theologians were the foremost exemplars of this type of thinking in the classical Islamic context.
 They were the subject of my first book, Moral Agents and their Deserts: The Character of Mu'tazilite Ethics (generously granted the Albert Hourani Book Award in 2009), which explored Mu'tazilite ethics with special reference to the concept of moral desert.
 This book found a kind of sequel in my next book, Ibn Taymiyya's Theological Ethics, which set out to explore the ethical thought of the controversial (and in some respects surprisingly understudied) Hanbalite thinker Ibn Taymiyya.
 The book tries to do a number of things, but its main goal is to unpack Ibn Taymiyya's understanding of the nature of ethical norms and ethical knowledge, focusing especially on the status of reason and the linchpin concept of human nature (fiṭra) in his scheme.